|Synodical Lay Worship Leaders|

 The Commission is developing a library of sermons to

-assist readers.
-The first edition is now online.
+for Year A through the start of Easter is now online.
 Click here to access.

 West Virginia-Western Maryland Synod, ℅ St. Paul Lutheran Church, 309 Baldwin Street, Morgantown, WV 26505